 The Corporation's approach to compensation, as discussed under "Compensation Philosophy and Objectives", is designed to promote and balance the achievement of short-term goals, with an important "at risk" annual bonus component of compensation, as well as long-term growth and profitability through the Stock Option Plan.
-As a company servicing the cyclical mining industry, the Corporation's common share price can be impacted by the market price of gold and other metals, which can fluctuate widely and be affected by numerous factors that are beyond the
+As a company servicing the cyclical mining industry, the Corporation's common share price can be impacted by the market price of gold and other metals, which can fluctuate widely and be affected by numerous factors that are beyond the Corporation's control.

-Corporation's control.
 The common share price is also affected by other factors beyond the Corporation's control, including general and industry-specific economic and market conditions.
-The Corporation's compensation philosophy is based on factors substantially within the control of the relevant executive officer and is tied to earnings and other indicators reflecting the fundamental financial health of the business and not necessarily the performance of the Corporation's shares in the market.
-Nevertheless, the variation in total compensation for the Corporation's NEOs over the past five years generally followed the market price of the Corporation's shares.
+The Corporation's compensation philosophy is based on factors substantially within the control of the relevant Executive Officer and is tied to earnings and other indicators reflecting the fundamental financial health of the business and not necessarily the performance of the Corporation's shares in the market.
+Nevertheless, the variation in total compensation for the Corporation's NEOS over the past five years generally followed the market price of the Corporation's shares.
 Executive compensation is shown as salary and bonus earned by the NEOs in a designated fiscal year.
-Although bonuses are paid in the subsequent fiscal year, for the purpose of this graph, and in order to accurately portray amounts earned in a year compared to share price, bonuses are shown in relation to the year in which they were earned.

-The following line graph and succeeding table compare: (i) the total Shareholder return for common shares of the Corporation for the period from April 30, 2015 through April 30, 2020, assuming reinvestment of dividends on an initial investment of \$100 made on April 30, 2015; (ii) the cumulative total returns over the same period, assuming a corresponding \$100 investment, in the S&P/TSX Composite Total Return Index and the S&P/TSX Composite Index - Metals & Mining Total Return Index; and (iii) the aggregate annual NEO compensation (salary plus bonus) over the same period, shown as a percentage of 2015 aggregate annual NEO compensation.
-Since the latter part of fiscal year 2015, as indicated by the graph, the common shares of the Corporation have tracked closely with the S&P/TSX Composite Total Return Index for the 2015, 2016, 2017, and 2018 fiscal years, and then diverged in fiscal 2019, a trend that accelerated in fiscal year 2020.
-The common shares of the Corporation tracked more closely with the S&P/TSX Composite Index - Metals & Mining Total Return Index during that period.
-The Named Executive Officer compensation tracked closely with the S&P/TSX Composite Index - Metals & Mining Total Return Index during that period.
+The following line graph and succeeding table compare: (i) the total Shareholder return for common shares of the Corporation for the period from April 30, 2016 through April 30, 2021, assuming reinvestment of dividends on an initial investment of \$100 made on April 30, 2016; (ii) the cumulative total returns over the same period, assuming a corresponding \$100 investment, in the S&P/TSX Composite Total Return Index and the S&P/TSX Composite Index - Metals & Mining Total Return Index; and (iii) the aggregate annual NEO compensation (salary plus bonus) over the same period, shown as a percentage of 2016 aggregate annual NEO compensation.
+For fiscal 2017 and 2018, the common shares of the Corporation tracked closely with the S&P/TSX Composite Total Return Index, but then diverged for the 2019 fiscal year, and thereafter, followed a similar trendline.
+The Named Executive Officer compensation tracked closely with the S&P/TSX Composite Total Return Index during this period, with a slight divergence in the 2021 fiscal year.